audreyfeng13/dreu/logs/week-07.md

 ## Notes
 I need to meet with Dr. Cao next week for feedback on new direction.
-I had to travel back to California this week
+I had to travel back to California this week, so no time for meeting.